FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 * Emotional balance in a job search is critical to your persistence
 * Everyone struggles with self doubt
 * Job Search Council is a way to maintain and achieve that balance
-* <font color="#f79646">Learning to ask for help is a key skill.
-It’s a skill over indexed on by  successful people</font>
+* <span style="color:#AA4A44">Learning to ask for help is a key skill.
+It’s a skill over indexed on by  successful people</span>
 * You’ll be asking for help  from your JSC, former colleagues, from your network and from recruiters
 * Asking people for help builds a bond with them.
 Most people love to.
   <br>
 * Mutually Reinforcing Activity
-    - <font color="#f79646">Insight: knowing how to grow or change often doesn’t result in change.
-Knowing isn’t enough. </font>
+    - <span style="color:#AA4A44">Insight: knowing how to grow or change often doesn’t result in change.
+Knowing isn’t enough. </span>
-    - <font color="#f79646">Connection, not knowledge, is often the key to getting us to act. </font>
+    - <span style="color:#AA4A44">Connection, not knowledge, is often the key to getting us to act. </span>
-    - <font color="#f79646">Why peer councils, forums and mutual support groups are effective. </font>
+    - <span style="color:#AA4A44">Why peer councils, forums and mutual support groups are effective. </span>
       <br>
 * The Wrong Way to Ask for Help
     * ‘Independent’ vs ‘Dependent’ forms of asking